|Print Page Close Window|

 We have a robust risk management framework in place to identify, measure, monitor and manage the critical risks we face.
 The framework, including policies and procedures, is regularly reviewed and enhanced in response to changes in the external environment and business processes.

-We will continue to proactively evaluate our risks and ensure coverage against our exposure.
+We proactively evaluate our risks and ensure coverage against our exposure.
 Our strategic and operational decision-making process continues to be strengthened through transparent communication and risk awareness across the organisation, while ongoing compliance with risk management processes is regularly reviewed.

 Commodity Price Risk